 Little tradition and Great tradition is a conceptual approach that helps in the study of social change in India.
-It was first used by Robert Redfield in his book “Peasant Society and Culture” (1956) based on his study on villages of Mexico.
+It was first used by Robert Redfield in his book “Peasant Society and Culture” (1956) based on his study of villages in Mexico.
 Later on, Mckim Marriott and Milton Singer adopted this approach to study social changes in India.

 Traditions can be defined as the transmitted value and behaviour of any community that has been persisting over time.
 It is not static but gets evolved with time.

-There is constant interaction between the two traditions that means they are not completely independent of each other.
+There is constant interaction between the two traditions which means they are not completely independent of each other.
 They have some kind of interaction.

 The social structures of traditions are different.
 The social structure of little tradition consists of folk artists, storytellers, poets, dancers etc. While the social structure of great tradition has ritual leaders, corporate groups, teachers, reciters and so on.

-Milton Singer views on the cultural changes in India
+Milton Singer’s views on the cultural changes in India

 He said that in India the change is from little to a great tradition.
 It happens in continuation with the little tradition.
 This means that the tradition which is rooted in our culture is still there even after the evolution of culture.
 We never lose our indigenous culture in the process of adopting great traditions.
 Both are going hand in hand.

 Some parts of our culture are imbibed in our bodies in such a way that we are still doing it unconsciously.
 Such parts of culture will always have a place in our hearts.
 We got to know about this culture through sacred literature, Brahmins, and other sources.
 This helps us in understanding and explore our culture.